kisudsoe/SNP_prioritization_T1D/README.md

 To download **RoadMap data**, you can run `roadmap_dn.r` as below `CMD` command line:

-- The RoadMap BED files will download at `db/roadmap` folder
+- The 127 cell type-specific RoadMap BED files will download at `db/roadmap` folder
 - This process takes about ~10 min that depends on your download speed.

 ```CMD